 Alicia Renee Phillips, a mother in Clinton, Tennessee, had her little sister, age 10, over for a sleepover.
 It was a normal get-together, and the two planned to go to church the next day.
 Before church, Phillips suggested that they style her little sister’s hair.
+The hairstyling, oddly enough, led to her little sister having a seizure-like episode merely from having her hair curled, Phillips later detailed in a Facebook post.

+During the styling, Phillips described her sister, who was seated, “closed her eyes and leaned forward”.
 Phillips thought her sister, known for being goofy, was kidding around.
 But when her sister repeated the action and began gagging, Phillips called their mother.
-They took her sister’s temperature, which was normal, but then the child collapsed.

 Phillips said her sister was unresponsive for a minute before she began blinking and speaking.
 Phillips thought what she witnessed could have been a seizure, as her sister’s hands were shaking during the episode.

 Their mom called their pediatrician, who advised them to go to the emergency room.
 Tests were performed, but all results came back normal.
-The doctor that tended to them in the emergency room then suggested hair-grooming syncope as the diagnosis.
+The doctor who tended to them in the emergency room then suggested hair-grooming syncope as the diagnosis.

 Definition of Hair-Grooming Syncope and Its Causes

+The word syncope refers to fainting, or more specifically, the “sudden loss of consciousness and muscle tone caused by cerebral hypoperfusion” [1].
 Hypoperfusion simply refers to shock, or, not enough oxygen and nutrients being delivered to tissues in the body.
 Essentially, hair-grooming syncope is a type of fainting that’s caused by hair brushing or styling.

+It sounds bizarre, but the condition is real and usually happens in children.
+The syncope can result from hair combing, brushing, braiding, blow-drying, or for some, even a haircut [2].
 Hair-grooming syncope is similar to what happens when people faint from having their blood drawn or at the sight of blood, although some evidence shows that syncope is possible as the result of eye examinations, dental procedures, or watching television about medical matters or animal biology [3].

 How Does Hair-Grooming Syncope Happen?

+Just as some people begin to feel light-headed and queasy when they see blood, so some people will be sensitive when it comes to the sensation of hair grooming.
 Some research shows that girls are more likely to faint from hair combing while boys are more likely to faint from haircutting, although in general, girls are more likely than boys to experience fainting [4].

 Hair-grooming syncope is suspected to be caused by a drop in blood pressure which reduces the blood supply—and therefore the oxygen—to the brain, leading to a loss of consciousness.
-Although sitting can help reduce feelings of dizziness or light-headedness that come with passing out, hair-grooming syncope can happen while sitting or standing, as is what happen with Phillips’ sister.
+Although sitting can help reduce feelings of dizziness or light-headedness that come with passing out, hair-grooming syncope can happen while sitting or standing, as is what happens with Phillips’ sister.

+Epilepsy happens as a result of irregular electrical activity in the brain while syncope is a result of lack of blood and oxygen to the brain [5].
 Experts suspect the vagus nerve is responsible for this loss of consciousness.
 The vagus nerve is the longest, most complex nerve that connects the brainstem to the body, and allows the brain to receive info about some of the body’s functions [6].

 The vagus nerve can cause a drop in blood pressure so that not enough blood and oxygen will reach the brain.
 Typically lying or falling down—as the body makes us do during fainting—will help resume blood flow to the brain [7].